blatherwock/blatherwock.github.com/index.md

 Work
 ----

 I work as a front end engineer at [Workday Inc][workday].
-I use Flex to build features for Workday's metadata driven UI application.
+I use GWT to build features for Workday's metadata driven UI application.

 Play
 ----

-Recently I've been doing projects involving Rails, HTML5/CSS3, and JavaScript.
+Recently I've been doing projects involving AngularJS, HTML5/CSS3, and JavaScript.
 On the side when I have time I have been learning Lisp.

 Notable school projects include a [color organizer][color_sorter] and an [image quantizer][color_proportion].